If you’re relatively new to the world of search marketing, you may have heard the term “SEO content” being thrown around in marketing meetings.

-If you have any questions about SEO content creation that I don’t answer here, let me know in the comments and I’ll answer them here or in a future blog post.
+If you have any questions about strategies for SEO content creation that I don’t answer here, let me know in the comments and I’ll answer them here or in a future blog post.

 Let’s get started!